Bouvet-deler/meta-framework-workshop/draft.md

     ```

     In this example, the password stored in the .env file is hashed.
-You can hash your password using SHA-512, or using the hashpassword function, e.g. `let hashedPassword = hashPassword("myPassword");`
+You can hash your password using SHA-512, or using the hashPassword function, e.g. `let hashedPassword = hashPassword("myPassword");`
   - Disclaimer: In a real project, we do not recommend rolling your own auth.
 This is to demonstrate middleware capabilities and the interaction between client and server.
-There are plenty of open source options that provide compatibility with auth providers, such as Azure AD( Entra ID), BankID, Firebase....
+There are plenty of open source options that provide compatibility with auth providers, such as Azure AD (Entra ID), BankID, Firebase....

     - Some examples for Next.js are [NextAuth.js](https://next-auth.js.org/) (which will soon become [Auth.js | Authentication for the Web](https://authjs.dev/)), [Clerk | Authentication and User Management](https://clerk.com/)
   - For project structuring reasons, you can use route groups to group e.g. public facing and admin routes